vimeo/psalm/docs/running_psalm/dealing_with_code_issues.md

 </psalm>
 ```

-To update that baseline file (to remove references to things that have been fixed), use
+To update that baseline file, use

 ```
 vendor/bin/psalm --update-baseline
 ```

-Baseline files are a great way to gradually improve a codebase.
+This will remove fixed issues, but will _not_ add new issues.
+To add new issues, use `--set-baseline`.

 In case you want to run psalm without the baseline, run

 ```
 vendor/bin/psalm --ignore-baseline
 ```

+Baseline files are a great way to gradually improve a codebase.

 ## Using a plugin